rockandruby/shopping_cart/README.md

 ##### Notice!!!
 Order of elements in ShoppingCart.order_steps are equal to steps' order in your app.

 ##### Notice!!!!
-If you use shipping step you should create needed shippings like
-ShoppingCart::Shipping.create(title:'Shipping title', price: 123).
+If you use shipping step you should create needed shippings e.g. ShoppingCart::Shipping.create(title:'Shipping title', price: 123).

  When you install shopping cart, you retrieve migrations for default steps.
 You can delete proper migration for step you want to skip.
 Then run rails db:migrate to run migrations.